matthewwolak/Wolak_etal_SongSparrowFitnessQG/README.md

 # Sex-specific additive genetic variances and correlations for fitness in a song sparrow (*Melospiza melodia*) population subject to natural immigration and inbreeding

-## Matthew E. Wolak, Peter Arcese, Lukas F. Keller, & Jane M. Reid
+## Matthew E. Wolak, Peter Arcese, Lukas F. Keller, Pirmin Nietlisbach, & Jane M. Reid

-This repository contains a version controlled and editable source for the data and code used in the quantitative genetic analyses of Mandarte Island song sparrow fitness and fitness components that are the basis for the manuscript titled above and available from [biorXiv](https://www.biorxiv.org/content/early/2018/02/26/272138) (doi: https://doi.org/10.1101/272138).
+This repository contains a version controlled and editable source for the data and code used in the quantitative genetic analyses of Mandarte Island song sparrow fitness and fitness components that are the basis for the manuscript titled above, recently accepted at *Evolution*, and with a preprint available from [biorXiv](https://www.biorxiv.org/content/early/2018/02/26/272138) (doi: https://doi.org/10.1101/272138).

 ### Data